usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.1.4.2 Mandatory Items on the Back of the PIV Card

-Zone 1B—Agency Card Serial Number.
+*Zone 1B—Agency Card Serial Number*.
 This item shall be printed as depicted in Figure 4-6 and contain the unique serial number from the issuing department or agency.
 The format shall be at the discretion of the issuing department or agency.

-Zone 2B—Issuer Identification Number.
+*Zone 2B—Issuer Identification Number*.
 This item shall be printed as depicted in Figure 4-6 and consist of six characters for the department code, four characters for the agency code, and a five-digit number that uniquely identifies the issuing facility within the department or agency.